Showing posts sorted by relevance for query xenon. Sort by date Show all posts

 Oddly, this game has its fans and I've no idea why?
 Are you a fan?
 Tell me why in the comments below.
 For me, there are better shoot 'em ups on the ST so stay clear of this choppy chopper.
 Play SWIV instead I say!!

-Perhaps you're insane and wish to play this?
-The floppies can be sourced using Old Games Finder and you can lose precious hard drive space by installing this version by 8BitChip.
-Enjoy!
+The floppies can be sourced using Old Games Finder and you can lose precious hard drive space by installing this cool version by 8BitChip.
+Enjoy the torment!!

 Monday, April 02, 2018